Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">11/7/2024</td>
+<td align="center">11/8/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUWJN38/its-a-granny-vs-granny-clash">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU7VQ04/songs-of-heroism">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Okarun transforms from Turbo Granny's curse.
-He goes berserk unable to control his power, but<br>Momo's grandmother Seiko, saves them in the nick of time.
-To lift the curse, Momo<br>and Okarun decide to play tag with Turbo Granny.</p>
+<p align="center">Having saved the village from the Demon's attack, Will and Menel decide to head toward<br>the city of Whitesails, a booming trade center.
+As they pass through Beast Woods, they<br>suddenly hear a scream.
+Running in its direction, Will and Menel see two travelers being<br>attacked by a Giant Ape.</p>
 </td>
 </tr>
 </table>